Osteosarcoma is the most common type of bone cancer among children, adolescents, and young adults.

 - Pain (sharp or dull) at the site of the tumor

-- Swelling and/or redness at the site of the tumor
+- Swelling and/or redness over the area of the tumor

 - Increased pain with activity or lifting